top of page

 Creative Practices, Performances, & Experiments

-Selected examples of creative works, lecture-performances, and embodied experiments
+Selected examples of live art, lecture-performances, and embodied experiments.

 “I think, therefore I move”